 In addition to Lyft's mandatory break requirement, Chicago regulations state that you cannot be in driver mode for more than 12 hours within a 24-hour period.
 After spending 12 consecutive hours in driver mode, you must take a break for at least 8 consecutive hours.

 Per the Municipal Code of Chicago, Lyft must notify drivers of any outstanding debts owed to the City.
-If you receive a notice from either Lyft or the City of Chicago about an outstanding debt, you must address the debt directly with the city by April 19, 2021.
+If you receive a notice from either Lyft or the City of Chicago about an outstanding debt, you must address the debt directly with the city.
 If you fail to do so, Lyft is required to suspend your ability to drive in the City of Chicago.

-You can continue giving rides in Chicago by addressing your debt by entering into a payment plan or paying it in full by April 19, 2021.
+You can continue giving rides in Chicago by addressing your debt by entering into a payment plan or paying it in full.